 The way SUBgroups works is pretty straightforward.
 Each participant is a first-year graduate student in the mathematical sciences.
 Each SUBgroup is made of three to five participants, all of whom are enrolled in different graduate programs.
 A group meets regularly over the course of a semester for a video chat that lasts approximately an hour, once every two weeks on a fixed day and time.
-(Times are always given in Eastern time.)
+(Be careful about time zones!)
 The goal of these chats is for everyone to have a chance to share their grad school experiences and to be a part of a helpful support network.

 The SUBgroups organizing team does the logistical legwork of getting groups set up and provides a basic framework for the meetings, described below.
 Ultimately, though, a SUBgroup will be as successful as the participants make it using their energy, attention, empathy, preparation, openness, and care.